mashpie/i18n-node/README.md

 ## Basic global use

-In your app, when registered global:

-	var greeting = __('Hello');

-in your app, when not registered to a specific object:
+In your app, when not registered to a specific object:

 	var greeting = i18n.__('Hello');